 • The facility must inform the patient of their health status in an understandable way

-Nursing home staff that emotionally or psychologically abuse patients are in violation of numerous standards and laws.
+Connecticut nursing home staff that emotionally or psychologically abuse patients are in violation of numerous standards and laws.
 This violation causes distress and harm to residents, and abuse victims deserve a chance to seek damages for their pain.